Apex-master/Arma-3-QEMU-External-Radar/README.md

 ## How it works
 <b>Linux Memory RPM/WPM Client</b><br/>
-On the host machine we are able to read and write to our guest machine's memory efficiently and safely using C++ and the memflow connector, arma_dma reads the guest's memory and searches for arma 3, once found it reads all data we need from memory and stores it into a array, the array then gets converted into json format using nlohmann/json and then is sent over to our nodejs server using socket.io.
+On the host machine we are able to read and write to our guest machine's memory efficiently and safely using C++ and the memflow connector, arma_dma reads the guest's memory and searches for arma 3, once found it reads all data we need from memory and stores it into a array, the array then gets converted into json format using nlohmann/json and then is sent over to our NodeJS server using socket.io.

 <b>Radar and Communication Server</b><br/>
-The radar relies on NodeJs and socket.io to receive the json data from the Memory RPM/WPM Client (arma_dma).
+The radar relies on NodeJS and socket.io to receive the json data from the Memory RPM/WPM Client (arma_dma).
 Once received socket.io emits a signal to the front-end containing our player data, it filters through the json and tells Leaflet to setup custom markers for each player.

 ## Dependencies
-<b>Memory RPM/WPM Client (/arma_dma)</b>
+<b>Memory RPM/WPM Client (/arma_dma):</b>
 * [memflow](https://github.com/memflow/memflow)
 * [Socket.IO C++ Client](https://github.com/socketio/socket.io-client-cpp)
 * [websocketpp](https://github.com/memflow/memflow)